Universal-Team/db/docs/_ds/twilight-menu.md

   <li>Added AP-fix for Spanish translation of <em>Final Fantasy: The 4 Heroes of Light</em>.</li>

-  <li>A message for if FAT takes a while to init on DSi/3DS SD Card</li>
+  <li>After launch, a message for if FAT takes a while to init on DSi/3DS SD Card
+  is now displayed.</li>

   <li><a class="user-mention notranslate" data-hovercard-type="user" data-hovercard-url="/users/DieGo367/hovercard"
   data-octo-click="hovercard-link-click" data-octo-dimensions="link_type:self" href="https://github.com/DieGo367">@DieGo367</a>: